AdobeDocs/journey-optimizer.pt-BR/help/using/in-app/design-in-app.md

 ---
-title: Projetar o conteúdo no aplicativo
+title: Projete seu conteúdo no aplicativo
 description: Saiba como criar seu conteúdo no aplicativo no Journey Optimizer
 feature: Overview
 topic: Content Management